Amrvis

 As previously outlined at the end of section Building with GNU Make, it is recommended to build using the homebrew package manager to install gcc.
 Furthermore, you will also need x11 and openmotif.
 These can be installed using homebrew also:

-brew install openmotif
+brew cask install xquartzbrew install openmotif

-detects a macOS install, it assumes that
+Note that when the GNUmakefile detects a macOS install, it assumes that

 dependencies are installed in the locations that Homebrew uses.
 Namely the

-tree for regular dependencies and the /opt/
+/usr/local/ tree for regular dependencies and the /opt/ tree for X11.

 VisIt